Comets are pieces of ice and rock left over from the

 including several photos of Jupiter with impact marks.

-- NASA'S Jet Propulsion Laboratory has comet observations,
+- NASA'S Jet Propulsion Laboratory clash of clans hack has comet observations,

 including details on upcoming comet sightings.